An AIIA and Japan Foundation initiative

 Japan Correspondent, NOS

 Dr Anoma van der Veere is the Japan Correspondent for NOS (Netherlands Public Broadcasting) and NRC newspaper, based in Tokyo, where he covers Japan across television, radio, and print media.
-He is the first international correspondent of Asian descent in Dutch public broadcasting, holding both Dutch and Thai nationality.
+He is the first international correspondent of Asian descent in Dutch public broadcasting, being of Thai heritage.
 In his role, he is responsible for general news coverage, while his personal interests lie in international relations, climate change, and disaster resilience.

 Following a Master’s degree at Leiden University and an exchange at Keio University, he decided to pursue a PhD in Japan.
 He earned his doctorate from Osaka University in 2022 with the support of a MEXT scholarship.
 He now also serves as a Senior Researcher at the Leiden Asia Centre, Leiden University, focusing on Modern Asia with a specialisation in Japan.